-Symptoms of Labral and SLAP Tears
+What are the Symptoms of Labral and SLAP Tears?

 A SLAP tear is often accompanied by pain deep in the shoulder, stiffness, a popping or clicking sensation or feeling of instability.
 Decreased range of motion or strength can also be present.

-Diagnostic Testing of Labral and SLAP Tears
+How are Labral and SLAP Tears Diagnosed?

 Dr. Padalecki will conduct a thorough examination and perform a physical examination to help determine whether or not you have a SLAP tear.
 During the evaluation, Dr. Padalecki will determine if the tear is associated with any type of pre-existing instability to the shoulder or if it’s from a particular traumatic event.
 X-rays will rule out any fractures or bone-related issues.
 Typically, an MRI is most effective in diagnosing a tear.

-Treatment of Labral and SLAP Tears
+What is the Treatment for Labral and SLAP Tears?

 Several key factors play a role in the decision-making process regarding treatment of a tear, including age, type of tear, and athletic profile.